metablaster/ASM-Formatter/README.md

 Depending on your editor you should configure it so that `asmformat` is executed on demand for currently opened file.

-Here is sample task configuration for `VSCode` which needs to be put into `.vscode\tasks.json` file.
+Here is a sample task configuration for `VSCode` which needs to be put into `.vscode\tasks.json` file.\
+For more information about tasks please refer to [Integrate with External Tools via Tasks][tasks]

 ```json
 {